grantzeng/data-structures-and-algorithms/journal.md

 To do: take a break, then figureout how to use python debugger to debug my crappy hashtable.
 - Debugging wasn't too hard

+# 2024-01-30 Tuesday
+Prototyped hash table with resizing, universal hashing and
+- The point of having a large prime is to try to spread the elements out.

+Need to think about theoretical considerations when it came to design.
+The more you look into it, the more subtleties there actually are to consider